Find Affordable College Courses

 8 Yearly Graduations

 Southern University and A & M College is the 8th most popular school in the nation for students seeking a doctor's degree in public policy.
+Each year, around 6,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,973 per year, while in-state graduate students, on average, pay $5,336 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in public policy from Southern University and A & M College.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their doctor's degree in public policy from Southern University and A & M College.
+Around 93% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #12